CompassionCH/compassion-switzerland/muskathlon/README.rst

 - Remove muskathlon list page (only admin access for now) ?
 - Improve design for amount stats in participants detail page
 - Clean code (remove some HTML tags and class copied from compassion website)
+- Standardize ogone payment like it should be used (see website_sale module)
+- Standardize website forms using OCA module

 Credits
 =======